toseefsayed/toseefsayed/README.md

 ### Life Goals:
 - [x] Get placed at a MNC
+- [ ] Develop an Application
+- [ ] Start a self financing NGO
+- [ ] Interview my role models; Cristiano Ronaldo, Mahendre Singh Dhoni, Tim Draper, Elon Musk and Shahrukh Khan (at least once)
 - [ ] Buy myself a house with a football field at the backyard
-- [ ] Built a Company
-- [ ] Start a self financing NGO
-- [ ] Interview Cristiano Ronaldo, Mahendre Singh Dhoni, Tim Draper, Elon Musk and Shahrukh Khan (at least once)

 > This was all about me.
-I would like to end here.
 Have a great day ahead 😄
 >> - Thank you!